Detect Devices Your Way in Intermapper 6.1

 At the request of our customers, we are happy to offer support for SNMPv3 in Intermapper 6.1.
 Whether your network devices speak SNMP version 1, 2, or 3, Intermapper can detect and continuously poll all of them for traffic information.

-HelpSystems customers can download Intermapper 6.1 by visiting the HelpSystems Community Portal, logging in to your user account, and under "Downloads," selecting "My Product Downloads."
+HelpSystems customers can download Intermapper 6.1 by visiting the HelpSystems Community Portal, logging in to your user account, and selecting "My Product Downloads" under the "Downloads" dropdown.
 Contact us with any questions at email@example.com.